 Green Lake & East Lake – Possibly our favorite Fall hike in the Hoover Wilderenss, this route is an excellent backpackers destinations as well with many options for lakes, fall colors and forest variations.
 Green Lake is a beautiful setting and is set as the lowest lake on this route.
 From hear you can head either up to West lake on a rather steep ascent or follow the trail up to East lake and beyond.

 Steelhead and Shamrock Lakes – 20 Lakes basin – For the more adventurous you can actually see just about all 20 lakes in a day hike if you are willing to go a bit off trail and scurry through he rock.
-However if you are just looking to see a few of the magical waters of the 20 Lakes basin target Shamrock Lake and Steelhead Lake for possibly the bluest waters you can find in the Sierra.
+However if you are just looking to see a few of the magical waters of the 20 Lakes basin target Shamrock Lake and Steelhead Lake for possibly the bluest waters you can find in the Sierra. the 20 Lakes Basin Backs up to the Eastern Edge of Yosemite National Park.
+Access into the park from 20 lakes basin is possible north of White Peak.

 Lundy Canyon – Another popular Fall hiking destination Lundy Canyon is a favorite of ours for hiking upstream. the terrain is rugged but the sky line neve dulls as you climb the canyon.
 Beaver dams can be seen on this route and at the end of the canyon is a great water fall coming down from the 20 lakes basin.